 Privacy on your mobile phone is kind of a big deal.
 And a company named Carrier IQ made it an even bigger one about a year ago by getting all up in a bunch of people's business.
 If you don't remember the Carrier IQ debacle of last winter, let me give you a rundown.

 First, a guy named TrevE figured out that a company called Carrier IQ had its software installed on a bunch of phones, and that it was taking a lot of data from those phones.
-Like, scary amounts.
-And all that data went back to Carrier IQ, who then passed on some of it to the carriers.
 Read More

 Trevor Eckhart, a developer involved in uncovering a huge security vulnerability that affected several HTC devices, was recently threatened by Carrier IQ (CIQ), a company involved in gathering various forms of user data and sending it to carriers or manufacturers for analysis.
 For those who haven't been following the story, here's what happened: